Muttiah Muralitharan: Early years and personal life

-Spelling and meaning of name
+Spelling of name

 Even though his name was widely romanised as Muralitharan from the start of his career, he prefers the spelling Muralidaran.
 The different spellings have arisen because the Tamil letter த can be pronounced as both 't' and 'd' depending on its place in a word.
 It is often transliterated as 'th' to distinguish it from another letter, ட, which is a retroflex 't' or 'd'.
 In 2007, when Cricket Australia decided to unveil the new Warne-Muralidaran Trophy, to be contested between Australia and Sri Lanka, Muralitharan was requested to clarify how his name should be spelt.
 Cricket Australia spokesman Peter Young confirmed that "the spelling he's given is Muralidaran".

 The first-day cover involving Muralitharan bears an official seal captioned as "The highest wicket taker in Test cricket, MUTHIAH MURALIDARAN, First Day of Issue 03.12.2007, Camp Post Office, Asgiriya International Cricket Stadium, Kandy".

-The name Muralitharan is derived from murali dhar (Devnagri: मुरली धर) meaning "the bearer of the flute", which is a synonym for Krishna, a deity in Hinduism who is said to play upon his bamboo flute while looking after cattle.
-A variation of this Sanskrit name spelt as 'Muralidharan' and 'Muraleedharan' is a common name amongst Tamil and Malayali Hindus.